 God has a great plan for your life, and He always has your best interest in mind.
 He wants you to be prosperous and successful, and He wants you to surrender to His plan daily.
 He wants you to pursue Him and His plan for your life, because it is much greater than any plan our human selves could develop for our lives.

-Hope Brakenhoff is a student at Greenville College.
+Hope Brakenhoff is a student at Greenville University.

 - Are you seeking your own plan or God’s plan?
 In what ways?